denoland/vscode_deno/README.md

 $ yarn # or npm install
 ```

-3. Disable extension in vscode if you have extension before
+3. Disable extension in vs code if you have extension before

 4. Start debug extension

-> Open vscode and find the `Debug` item in the sidebar
+> Open vs code and find the `Debug` item in the sidebar
 >
 > And then run `Launch Client` debugger.
 >
-> Wait for vscode debugger to open a new window
+> Wait for vs code debugger to open a new window

 5. Try update code and restart debug

-6. Finally, push to your own fork and send a PR
+6. Finally, push to your fork and send a PR